The Fed Says Inflation Is Hotter Than Expected — But It Should Cool Next Year

 "The path of the economy will depend significantly on the course of the virus," the Fed said in a statement.
 "Progress on vaccinations will likely continue to reduce the effects of the public health crisis on the economy, but risks to the economic outlook remain."

+Nervous investors have also been eyeing the drawn-out battle in Congress over efforts to raise the federal debt ceiling.
+Powell warned of severe damage to the economy and the markets if lawmakers don't act quickly to authorize additional borrowing so the government can continue to pay its bills.

+"No one should assume the Fed or anyone else can protect the markets or the economy in the event of a failure to make sure that we do pay those debts when they're due," Powell said.

-This week's meeting also comes at a sensitive moment for Jerome Powell, whose term as Fed chairman expires in February.
+This week's meeting comes at a sensitive moment for the Fed chairman, whose term expires in February.

 President Biden has to decide whether to reappoint Powell — a Republican who was promoted to the chairman's seat by former President Donald Trump — or go with an alternate candidate as some progressive Democrats have urged him to do.
 A possible alternative is Lael Brainard, who currently serves on the Fed's Board of Governors.